AnonO6/design_pattern/Readme.md

 This project demonstrates 6 software design patterns in action, highlighting their use cases.

+## Abstract Factory pattern

+    The LNMIIT Gate Prep App is a Java application designed to assist students in preparing for the Graduate Aptitude Test in Engineering (GATE) examination.
+The application allows students to generate practice papers for different difficulty levels (easy or hard) across three major subjects: Computer Networks, Blockchain, and Mathematics.
+    In the software design it utilizes abstract factory to choose amongst the sections of paper and professor for that section based on difficulty.
+    P.S.
+Bhairvi sir's section is open book

 ## Proxy design pattern

     Developing a nginx server.
 A web server such as Nginx acts as a proxy for application servers: